elissaheller/coding-challenge/welcome/README.txt

 CONFIGURATION
 -------------

-Go to /admin/structure/block
+ * Enable Bartik theme

-Place block in Sidebar first called "Welcome Block" Restrict to roles: Authenticated user
+ * Add the Welcome block to the sidebar in Administration » Structure » Block Layout:

- * Configure the user permissions in Administration » People » Permissions:
+   - Click to "Place block" in region "Sidebar first"

-   - Use the administration pages and help (System module)
+   - Select block "Welcome block"

-     The top-level administration categories require this permission to be accessible.
-The administration menu will be empty unless this permission is granted.
+   - Uncheck the box "Display title"

-   - Access administration menu
+   - In the Roles tab, check the box for "Authenticated user"

-     Users with this permission will see the administration menu at the top of each page.
+   - Save